The author is a retired engineer, an artist, and a seeker of the meaning of life.

 The dentist immediately responded that it was a common symptom, a lot of people had it, and it could be removed with a simple surgical procedure.
 Even though the growth was painful only when I accidentally bit it, and its size did not become any bigger all by itself, it still caused me to pay attention and change the way I chewed food.
 So, I decided to have it removed based on the dentist’s description of the simple surgery.

 The bleeding and pain stopped by the time I got home.
 I was able to eat with the right side of my mouth.
-The stitch came out after 5 days, and the wound was no longer visible.
+The stitch came out after five days, and the wound was no longer visible.
 The lab report indicated that the growth was benign, and I did not need to worry about its coming back.
-Today, after 3 months, there is no trace that there ever was a growth.
+Today, after three months, there is no trace that there ever was a growth.
 I am very happy with the result and most importantly, I do not have to be extra careful when I chew my food.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.